fygar256/general-assembler-axx/README.md

 #### Case Sensitivity, Variables

-Uppercase mnemonic and operands in the pattern file are treated as character constants.
-Lowercase mnemonic and operands are treated as one-character variables.
+Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
+Lowercase letters are treated as single-character variables.
 The value of the factor, expression, or symbol that corresponds to that position in mnemonic and operands is assigned to the variable from the assemble line, and referenced from error_patterns and binary_list.

-Lowercase a through g represent expressions, h through n represent factors such as constants, and o through z represent symbols.
+Lowercase letters a through g represent expressions, h through n represent factors such as constants, and o through z represent symbols.
 All unassigned variables have a default value of 0.

-Uppercase and lowercase are accepted by the assembly line as the same.
+Uppercase and lowercase letters are accepted by the assembly line as the same.

 A special variable is '$$', which represents the current location counter.